BerenMillidge/BerenMillidge.github.io/_posts/2022-11-27-Human-sexuality-as-test-case-for-alignment.md

 ---
-title: The development of human sexuality as example of alignment.
+title: The development of human sexuality as example of alignment
 layout: post
 ---